rodrigobluee/DeeperSystems-NN/readme.txt

 	The TruthImages directory was used to store the true images and after it was compressed into a zip file in the root.
 I didn't uploded all the content due to the size.
 	The inception_v3.pb was used to build the model.
 	The trained_model.pb is the trained model.
+	The image directories - train and test - should be in the root.

 Libraries:
 	Tensorflow, cv2.